aergoio/guide/source/smart-contracts/lua/reference.md

 ### setItem(key, value)
 This function sets the value corresponding to key to the storage belonging to current contract
 * restriction
-  * key type string only
+  * key type string only (number type is implicitly converted to string)
   * value type available : number, string, table
 ### getItem(key)
 This function returns the value corresponding to key in storage belonging to current contract